-The GEOMETRY mono-1 trial (NCTO2414139), was a multicentre, non-randomised, openlabel, multicohort study, enrolling 160 patients metastatic NSCLC with confirmed METex14 skipping (Table 2).49 Patients received capmatinib 400 mg orally twice daily until disease progression or unacceptable toxicity.
+The GEOMETRY mono-1 trial (NCT02414139), was a multicentre, non-randomised, openlabel, multicohort study, enrolling 160 patients metastatic NSCLC with confirmed with METex14 skipping (Table 2).49 Patients received capmatinib 400 mg orally twice daily until disease progression or unacceptable toxicity.
 The primary efficacy outcome measure was overall response rate, determined by a blinded independent review committee using RECIST 1.1, and response duration as a secondary outcome.
 The most common AEs (≥20% of patients) in the safety population (N=373) were peripheral oedema, nausea, fatigue, vomiting, dyspnoea, and decreased appetite.
-30,33,49 for oedema; however, compression stockings may be useful.
-Patient education is also important when managing AEs.

 Peripheral oedema and gastrointestinal toxicity are recognised as class effects associated with MET inhibitors.
 These may be managed with a dose interruption, dose reduction, or permanent discontinuation if unresolved.
-In Hochmair's experience, the use of diuretics is not very helpful addiction.
+In Hochmair's experience, the use of diuretics is not very helpful for oedema; however, compression stockings may be useful.
+Patient education is also important when managing AEs.

+In conclusion, both experts believe that the efficacy of targeted therapy relies on oncogene addiction.
 When compared with chemotherapy and IO, MET TKIs have demonstrated robust clinical efficacy with manageable safety profiles, and have the ability to improve outcomes in patients with METex14 NSCLC.